okankoc/lecture_da/README.md

 # Run code
-Make sure to get the necessary libraries like numpy and pytorch: pip install numpy matplotlib torch torchvision
+Make sure to get the necessary libraries like numpy and pytorch: pip install numpy matplotlib torch torchvision pot
 For importance weighting we use a few extra libraries: pip install scikit-learn quadprog scipy